-- · For increased control, lock the rear casters before tilting back. - Ensure that control of the machine is maintained while tilting back and during transport. - Be sure to maintain a firm grasp of the handle at all times during transport. - Familiarize yourself with the terrain and identify and avoid any overhead or ground hazards before tilting back and transporting.
+- For increased control, lock the rear casters before tilting back. - .
+Ensure that control of the machine will be maintained while being tilted back and during transport. - Be sure to maintain a firm grasp of the handle at all times during transport.

+Familiarize yourself with the terrain and identify and avoid any overhead or ground hazards before tilting back and transporting.

-The machine can be tilted back and maneuvered as shown in Figure 3.8.
+The machine can be tilted back and maneuvered as shown in Figure 3.9.